shrpnsld/ocd-save.vim/README.md

 ocd-save autosaves buffers that are listed (`:h buflisted`), non-readonly (`:h readonly`), and normal (`:h buftype`).
 When `filetype plugin on` is used (`:h add-filetype-plugin`), Git buffers such as commit and merge files, are not autosaved.

+## Installation

+Use string `'shrpnsld/ocd-save.vim'` with your plugin manager and you're good to go.

 ## Configuration

 ### Excluding buffers